StyXman/dinant/README.md

     In [7]: print(render_time_re.match(line))
     <_sre.SRE_Match object; span=(0, 27), match='36569.12ms (cpu 35251.71ms)'>

-If the module is run as a script, it will accept such an expression and print in `stdout` the generated regexp:
+If the module is run as a script, it will accept such an expression and print to `stdout` the generated regexp:

     $ python3 -m dinant "bol + 'run' + _any('-_ ') + 'test' + maybe('s') + eol"